 Discover more must-try hot chocolate in San Francisco.

-35-37.
-Enjoy some delicious seasonal goods from a local bakery
+16. Enjoy some delicious seasonal goods from a local bakery

 Who’s hungry?
-San Franciscans with a sweet tooth have it easy in this glorious city, because SF bakeries absolutely do not mess around.
+San Franciscans with a sweet tooth have it easy in this glorious city because SF bakeries absolutely do not mess around.
 We wanted to get to the bottom of where San Franciscans get their baked goods, so we posted an Instagram poll asking for recommendations and got some great ones.

-- B. Patisserie: This iconic bakery’s formidable menu is in-tune with the seasons, so you’ll find many different flavors year-round in their croissants, bostock, coffeecake, and quiche.
+- B. Patisserie: This iconic bakery’s formidable menu is in tune with the seasons, so you’ll find many different flavors year-round in their croissants, Bostock, coffeecake, and quiche.

-- Arizmendi: Arizmendi is a worker-owned cooperative famous for its work with Cheeseboard pizza in Oakland.
+- Arizmendi: Arizmendi is a worker-owned cooperative famous for its work with Cheeseboard Pizza in Oakland.
 The menu varies each day and seasonally, meaning you’ll always find new flavor combos.

 - Neighbor Bakehouse: Here’s a bright kitchen and cafe where you can see everything being made before your eyes.
-Pastries have unique flavors like pistachio blackberry, chocolate hazelnut, caramelized banana, guava and cream cheese, blueblerry sunflower, and more.
+Pastries have unique flavors like pistachio blackberry, chocolate hazelnut, caramelized banana, guava and cream cheese, blueberry sunflower, and more.

 Find out more about our favorite bakeries in SF.

-38-40.
-Warm up with a bowl of ramen
+17. Warm up with a bowl of ramen

 A steaming bowl of ramen is perhaps the most comforting and filling food we can think of!
 San Francisco, with its plethora of delicious and authentic Asian food, is one of the best places to enjoy this amazing dish.